kelvins/lbph/README.md

 * metric.NormalizedEuclideanDistance
 * metric.AbsoluteValue

-The metric should be defined before we calling the `Predict` function.
+The metric should be defined before calling the `Predict` function.

 # References